Login using SSO - Knowledge base portal

 4. If the team account/reader is missing, add them and assign the necessary permissions.

 Next, check if the SSO configuration has been completed correctly in Document360.
-To verify if the SSO configuration are correct, check the details from the SAML and OpenID articles.
+To verify if the SSO configuration is correct, check the details from the SAML and OpenID articles.

 If the issue persists, please contact the Document360 support team with the screenshots of the IdP configuration and Document360 SSO configuration.